PeiyuanQi/plotly-dashboard/README.md

 ##### Database Data Scheme

 **Important:** There is a init script to set up MySQL database locally.
 The scheme divergence should follow that script (`database/uscsolarcar.sql`).
+**Important Again:** the sql script does not set up user information for the databse.
+To understand how to set up user and privilege for MySQL, please google it.
+The python scripts in this repo using databse requires proper user info modified in the codes.

 **Data from BMS Arduino**: